Icinga/icinga-doc/markdown/en/oncallrotation.md

 ### 7.11.2.
 Scenario 1: Holidays and Weekends

-Two admins - John and Bob - are responsible for responding to Icinga alerts.
+alerts.
 John receives all notifications for weekdays (with 24 hour days), excluding holidays; Bob handles notifications during the weekends and holidays.
 Lucky Bob.
 Here's how you can define this type of rotation